meda10/WAP_project/README.md

-# Installation of WAP project
+# WAP project

+Information system for video shop.
+Implemented in Laravel and VueJS, deployed with docker.

+# Installation

 ## Define environment variables in .env file